dancsbertalan/PCTooL_Windows/README.md

 ## PCTooL 1.0 - *(Under development)*
 ************
-> PCTooL 1.0 - will be avilable on **1.0 branch** *(only source code)* - features<br>
+> PCTooL 1.0 - will be avilable on **1.0 branch** *(only source code)* - features

-✔️ - Function completed<br>
+            ✔️ - Function completed
             ❌ - Function not completed

 - Notification system supported *(>Windows 8)*
 - Multi language *(initially available english and hungarian)*
 - System based settings for program
  - Run as Administrator
  - Hibernate on/off *admin rights required*
   > For this feature used this [tenforums article](https://www.tenforums.com/tutorials/2859-enable-disable-hibernate-windows-10-a.html) "OPTION THREE"
  - Run with Windows
    - Run with Windows minimized
 - Program based settings
  - Remote
   > When this function turned on then program can receive [Remote API](#remote-api) requests, so this remotely controllable.
 For remote this app I create a Android client.
  - Default sound device sending
   > When this turned on then Windows volume can change with remote in real time. *(Depends on your network speed!)*
  - Process Manager sending
   > When this turned on then can see,kill currently running process and their some data.
  - Exit minimize to tray
   > When you click on "red cross" at right top minimize app to tray instead of close.
 You can close this app from "File" menu option.
 - Automatic bugreport
  > The program can send automatic error reports to the developer(s) if you enable it.
 To do this, program use [Sentry API](sentry.io/).
 - Custom tasks *(Available timer function)*
  - Default sound device volume change
  - Program volume change
  - Run a file
  - Kill a process
   > One selected process, program kill.
 We can select process from "Process selector" view.
 - Run a specific task immediately *(custom/built-in)*
 - Scheduled run of a specific task *(custom/built-in)*